Generalized Holographic Reduced Representations: Introduction

-In this paper, we introduce Generalized Holographic Reduced Representations (GHRR), an extension of Fourier Holographic Reduced Representations (FHRR) \cite{plateHolographicReducedRepresentations1995,plateHolographicReducedRepresentations2000}, which is a particular implementation of HDC.
-While maintaining the kernel properties of FHRR \cite{rahimiRandomFeaturesLargeScale} and satisfying the basic constraints of HDC representations, GHRR provides a framework for flexible, non-commutative binding as well as adaptive kernels while enabling improved encoding of complex data structures via better decoding abilities and memorization of bound hypervectors.
-Our work has several key contributions: \begin{enumerate} \item We introduce the GHRR framework and outline a particular implementation of GHRR, including variations of increasing complexity. \item We prove that our implementation of GHRR satisfies the basic properties of HDC, including quasi-orthogonality and that the similarity preservation of the binding operation. \item We explore the kernel and binding properties of GHRR and provide an interpretation of binding in GHRR as an interpolation between binding in FHRR and in Tensor Product Representations \cite{smolenskyTensorProductVariable1990}. \item We perform empirical experiments on GHRR, demonstrating its flexible non-commutativity, increased decoding accuracy for compositional structures e.g. trees, and improved memorization capacity for bound hypervectors compared to FHRR. \end{enumerate}
+\begin{enumerate} \item We introduce the GHRR framework and outline a particular implementation of GHRR, including variations of increasing complexity (Section \ref{sec:ghrr-overview}). \item We prove that our implementation of GHRR satisfies the basic properties of HDC, including quasi-orthogonality and the similarity preservation of the binding operation (Section \ref{subsec:ghrr-prop}-\ref{subsec:ghrr-quasi}). \item We explore the kernel and binding properties of GHRR and provide an interpretation of binding in GHRR as an interpolation between binding in FHRR and in Tensor Product Representations \cite{smolenskyTensorProductVariable1990} (Section \ref{sec:enc-data}). \item We demonstrate that binding in GHRR is more expressive than that in other HDC variants (Section \ref{subsec:binding}); in particular, we show that binding in GHRR can implement a kind of attention mechanism (Section \ref{subsec:binding-attention}). \item We perform empirical experiments on GHRR, demonstrating its flexible non-commutativity, increased decoding accuracy for compositional structures, e.g. trees and improved memorization capacity for bound hypervectors compared to FHRR (Section \ref{sec:non-commutativty}-\ref{subsec:capacity}). \item We replace the attention mechanism in a transformer with a GHRR binding-based attention mechanism and test it on a language modeling task, showing improved performance over a vanilla transformer (Section \ref{subsec:token}). \end{enumerate}